fredhutchio/git_github_intro/class2.md

 ## Publishing a local repository

-* using repository from last week, review Git workflow using Desktop app (can use instructor's if you deleted yours)
+* using repository from last class, review Git workflow using Desktop app (can use instructor's if you deleted yours)
 * Use "Publish repository" button in center of app to initialize new repo in GitHub
 	* uncheck "keep code private"
 * view repo on GitHub; locate history and compare to desktop app